mjpritchard/test-decap-help/content/docs/mass/external-access-to-mass-faq.md

   {{< accordion-item header="Can I run MASS retrievals on LOTUS or through a workload manager?" >}}
 In addition to the interactive mass-cli server there is also the moose1 server that is only accessible through the [LOTUS batch cluster]({{< ref "slurm" >}}).
 To submit jobs to moose1 you must use the [SLURM scheduler]({{< ref
-"batch-scheduler-slurm-overview" >}}).
+"slurm-scheduler-overview" >}}).
 You will need to specify the account mass and partition mass, for example:

 ```